srush/GPU-Puzzles/README.md

-*Tip: The most efficient algorithm here will copy a block into shared memory before computing each of the individual row-column dot products.
-This is easy to do if the matrix fits in shared memory.
+*Tip: The most efficient algorithm here will copy a block into shared memory before computing each of the individual row-column dot products, which is easy to do if the matrix fits in shared memory.
 Do that case first.
-Then update your code to compute a partial dot-product and then iteratively move the part that you copied into shared memory.* You should be able to do the hard case in 6 global reads.
+Then update your code to compute a partial dot-product and iteratively move the part that you copied into shared memory.* You should be able to do the hard case in 6 global reads.